wp-plugins/send-images-rss/readme.txt

 == Installation ==

-1. Upload the entire `send-images-to-rss` folder to your `/wp-content/plugins` directory.
+1. Upload the entire `send-images-rss` folder to your `/wp-content/plugins` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Optionally, visit the Settings > Media page to change the default behavior of the plugin.